conda/conda/docs/source/user-guide/troubleshooting.rst

    Your network administrator can give you a certificate bundle for your network's firewall.
-Then ``ssl_verify`` can be set to the path of that certificate authority (CA) bundle, and package installation operations will complete without connection errors.
+Then ``ssl_verify`` can be set to the path of that certificate authority (CA) bundle and package installation operations will complete without connection errors.

    When using ``conda config``, the user's conda configuration file at